ahmedmaghraby/vc-content/pages/glossary/what-is-backorder.md

 ---
 title: What is a backorder?
 Backorder definition and meaning
 description: What does Backorder mean?
-Why is it important for retail how to deal with it?
+Why is it important for retail to know how to deal with it?
 Learn more about backorder definitions and meaning in this article.
 date: 2017-08-21
 canonical: https://virtocommerce.com/glossary/what-is-backorder
 permalink: glossary/what-is-backorder